Skip to main content

 If you run into any issues with your containers after this procedure completes (such as the "layers from manifest don't match image configuration" error), you will need to rebuild your Docker image file.
 To do this:

-1. Stop Docker from the Settings > Docker page
+1. Stop the Docker engine from the Settings → Docker page.

 2. Click the checkbox and then click the button to delete the image